Before I jump into this article, I just wanted to highlight that this is a personal view on the bet365 brand and solely my opinions and experiences

 Betting limits and settlement

 One of the beauties of acca betting is that you bet small and you win big… or at least, that’s the idea.
-The thing that a lot of punters overlook at that all bookies come with a maximum amount that you can win within 24 hours, and bet365 is no different.
+I’ve found bet365 to be one of the most accommodating when it comes to getting your money.

 Another point that you need to consider is that each football league will vary in terms of how much is paid out per bet and are tiered accordingly.
 It’s worth noting that the payout will be limited to the team based in the lower payment bracket.